 Her major areas of interest and expertise include social science research and evaluation; the impact of motivation on student achievement; culturally responsive educational policy and practice; restorative approaches to behavioral challenges; assessment; faculty governance, research development, and quality audit in higher education; and the development of strategies to promote world-mindedness integral to a university education.

-Luanna’s publications include 17 books and journal special issues; 80+ international journal articles; and 80+ book chapters, government reports, encyclopedia entries, book reviews, and assessment tools.
-She has been invited to present her research in 8 countries and 30 U.S. states.
+Luanna’s publications include 17 books and journal special issues as well as nearly 200 international journal articles, book chapters, government reports, encyclopedia entries, book reviews, and assessment tools.
+She has been invited to present her research in 9 countries and 30 U.S. states.
 Her earliest research studies conducted in the late 1970s found that structured contact between children with severe disabilities and their nondisabled peers resulted in positive attitudes and social relationships between the children.
 Later, she led a national, longitudinal research program that empirically demonstrated that children with severe disabilities provided with quality inclusive schooling outperformed matched peers in quality intensive special education programs on measures of adaptive behavior and social competence.
 She also co-authored with Ian M. Evans several of the earliest books and research articles on effective non-aversive interventions for severe behavioral challenges, leading to their two most recent books on restorative practices for schools and teachers published in 2012.
 While in New Zealand, she conducted research in higher education on assessment, internationalization, world-mindedness, faculty workloads, research development, and academic governance.
 She has led and continues to participate in several longitudinal research projects investigating the impact of culturally responsive practices on student outcomes and the relationship between motivation and achievement in secondary school.

-Luanna is Editor in Chief of the Oxford Bibliographies Online (OBO) in Education published by Oxford University Press and serves on the editorial boards of Assessment and Evaluation in Higher Education, Higher Education Quarterly, PsycCRITIQUES, and Research and Practice for Persons with Severe Disabilities.
+Luanna serves on the editorial boards of Assessment and Evaluation in Higher Education, Higher Education Quarterly, and Research and Practice for Persons with Severe Disabilities.
+She is currently the Chair of one of the 13 disciplinary panels (hers is Education) for New Zealand’s national Performance-Based Research Fund evaluation that assesses the Evidence Portfolios for all academic faculty across the country and determines their university’s funding for research for the next six year period.
+She also participates in review panels for the U.S. Department of Education and other granting agencies internationally.
 Other invitational positions include Honorary Professor at the University of Auckland (2015-2016), Adjunct Professor at Griffith University in Australia, Visiting Professor at the University of Otago, and Visiting Scholar at the University of Colorado-Boulder, the University of Washington, and the University of Minnesota.
-She also serves as a registered academic auditor in higher education for both Australia and New Zealand and has supervised 30 Ph.D. students and 4 postdocs who hold positions in Australia, New Zealand, the USA, Kenya, Tanzania, South Korea, Taiwan, Vietnam, Qatar, Indonesia, and Gaza.
+She has been a registered academic auditor in higher education for both Australia and New Zealand and supervised 30 Ph.D. students to completion and 4 postdocs.
+Her graduates hold positions in Australia, New Zealand, the USA, Kenya, Tanzania, South Korea, Taiwan, Vietnam, Qatar, Indonesia, and Gaza.
 She was an A-rated scholar in New Zealand’s 2003, 2006, and 2012 performance based research assessments.
-For 2015-2018, she is appointed as Panel Chair (Education) for New Zealand’s national Performance-Based Research Fund (PBRF) exercise, (Education is one of the 13 disciplinary panels evaluating faculty research productivity and contributions to the research environment towards determining government funding to institutions of higher education for the upcoming six year funding cycle).